coinbase/nft-dapp-starter-kit/smart-contracts/README.md

 yarn task:setSaleInactive
 ```

-## Superuser / "OnlyOwner" methods

-Please note that the owner of the deployed NFT contract will have the ability to perform the following sensitive operations:

-1. Withdraw funds from the contract
-2. Reserve tokens and gift tokens to others
-3. Activate and deactivate the sale states
-4. Set the royalty address
-5. Set the metadata URI

-We recommend project team to transfer the ownership of the contract to a multi-sig wallet ([Gnosis Safe](https://gnosis-safe.io/app/) recommended) to reduce the risk of having a superuser account.
-As the contract is an Ownable, you can use the [transferOwnership](https://docs.openzeppelin.com/contracts/2.x/api/ownership#Ownable-transferOwnership-address-) function to do so.

 ## Etherscan verification

 To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Rinkeby.